 Can I use DigitalOcean instead of Hetzner with Appliku?

 Yes.
 Appliku works with any cloud provider or VPS: DigitalOcean, AWS, GCP, Linode, Vultr, Azure, or a bare-metal server.
-Hetzner is often recommended because it's the cheapest option (servers from €4/month in EU data centers), but the choice is entirely yours.
-See the DigitalOcean deployment guide for a walkthrough.
+Hetzner is often recommended because it's inexpensive, but the choice is entirely yours.

 Does Appliku support Celery workers?